-What got me interested in the space of tab managers was the constant context switching I go through when working on multiple projects and my hobbies.
-This situation caused tabs to pile up quickly.
-I tried out many extensions, tips, and strategies.
-I couldn’t find an extension that was easy to use and helped manage a load of information efficiently.
+I never seemed to get a good handle on how to manage tabs.
+This situation caused tabs to accumulate.
+I tried out many extensions, tips, and strategies, but none of them worked.
+I couldn't find an extension that was easy to use and helped manage the information I consumed.

-While I was brainstorming ideas for a better way to manage tabs, I made a connection with my workflow using IntelliJ, my IDE of choice.
-One of the hacks I’ve been using for years now (and preach constantly) has been to disable file tabs altogether and navigate files through command shortcuts.
+As I was brainstorming ideas for a better way to manage tabs, I made a connection with my workflow using IntelliJ, my IDE of choice.
+Over the years, I've adapted keyboard shortcuts to speed file navigation to the point where I stopped relying on file tabs.
 This article No tabs in IntelliJ IDEA was my gateway to this setup.

-File organization has been solved by file directories, which provide a tree-like structure to nest files into folders that cover a concept easily.
-Advance features in the IDE exist to quickly search for a file, navigate to a definition, and keep track of your recent files to navigate back, among other things.
-All these actions can be done through keyboard shortcuts and command palettes.
+Tools help facilitate this aspect.
+It has become second nature for programmers to use these tools.
+We've adapted these tools to create techniques that help us efficiently navigate large codebases.
+Advance features in the IDE exist to search for a file, navigate to a class definition, navigate to recent files, among other things.
+These actions can be done through keyboard shortcuts and command palettes.
 The thought of transferring those concepts over to a browser was fascinating.

-As I was thinking about what such a system would look like on a browser, I immediately focused on the core user experience, the Command-Line Experience.
+As I was thinking about what such a system would look like on a browser, I immediately focused on the core user experience, the Command-Line.